ioccc-src/winner/next/guidelines.md

 Often, winning entries are published in selected magazines from around the world.
 Winners have appeared in books ('`The New Hacker's Dictionary`', '`Obfuscated C and Other Mysteries`', '`Pointers On C`', others) and on t-shirts (sometimes by the author(s) themselves).
-More than one winner has been turned into a tattoo!
+There have been multiple classes that have focused in part, on IOCCC winning entries.
+And More than one winner has been turned into a tattoo!
 </p>

 Last, but not least, [winners](../authors.html) receive international fame and flames!  :-)

 Jump to: [top](#)